-- You should create your own account based on the training videos. - Accounts should always be created by selecting the "pro se non-attorney filer" option on the registration page (by type of filer dropdown). - Remove the instruction pages from the Name Change Application form before filing.
+- O You should create your own account based on the training videos. - Accounts should always be created by selecting the "pro se non-attorney filer" option on the registration page (by type of filer dropdown). - Remove the instruction pages from the Name Change Application form before filing.
 If the instruction pages are included, the filing may be rejected.
 Name change application (without the instructions) MUST be the leading document.

 NOTE: supporting documents should be attached to the name change packet as photocopies or bundled into one PDF document.
 CFX can merge or bundle the uploaded application form and supporting documents into one PDF.
 PDFs of supporting documents MUST be legible if uploaded on CFX.
 Blurry PDFs will be rejected.
+Documents uploaded as pictures/JPEGs will also be rejected.